openfl/OpenFLDevelopersGuide/display-programming/core-display-classes.md

     “Using the drawing API” on page 222

     .
-*   SimpleButton—A SimpleButton object is the ActionScript representation of a button symbol created in the Flash authoring tool.
+*   SimpleButton—A SimpleButton object is the Haxe representation of a button symbol created in the Flash authoring tool.
 A SimpleButton instance has four button states: up, down, over, and hit test (the area that responds to mouse and keyboard events).
 *   Sprite—A Sprite object can contain graphics of its own, and it can contain child display objects.
 (The Sprite class extends the DisplayObjectContainer class).
 For more information, see

     “Working with display object containers” on